-The lawsuit charges the business with multiple violations of Ohio’s Consumer Sales Practices Act and Home Solicitation Sales Act.
+The lawsuit, filed in the Hamilton County Court of Common Pleas, charges the business with violations of Ohio’s Consumer Sales Practices Act and Home Solicitation Sales Act.
 In the lawsuit, Attorney General DeWine seeks consumer restitution, civil penalties, and injunctive relief.

 Consumers can protect themselves by taking the following steps:

 Check contractors’ reputations with the Ohio Attorney General’s Office and the Better Business Bureau.

 Be skeptical of businesses that show up to your door unexpectedly.
 You have a three-day right to cancel most door-to-door sales, and businesses must give you written notice of your right to cancel.

 Get written estimates from several contractors before making a final decision.

 Get all promises in writing.
 Make sure the written contract includes the start date and end date and an itemized list of all material costs and services.

 Be wary if the contract requires a large down payment, such as half of the total cost, or requires that you sign over an insurance check.